isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-caulk-around-a-tub/index.md

 ## Final Thoughts

 Re-caulking around a tub is a fundamental home maintenance task that directly impacts the longevity and health of your bathroom.
-By investing the time in meticulous preparation and following these steps for **how to caulk around a tub**�especially filling the tub, using 100% silicone, and employing proper smoothing techniques�you can achieve a professional-quality, watertight seal.
+By investing the time in meticulous preparation and following these steps for **how to caulk around a tub**especially filling the tub, using 100% silicone, and employing proper smoothing techniquesyou can achieve a professional-quality, watertight seal.
 This DIY project will protect your home from costly water damage, deter mold growth, and refresh the appearance of your bathroom for years to come.